AdobeDocs/campaign-standard.pt-BR/help/integrating/using/creating-multilingual-email-aem.md

 * Acesso a uma instância do AEM configurada para a integração.
 * Acesso a uma instância do Adobe Campaign configurada para a integração.
-* Um template de email multilíngue do Adobe Campaign configurado para receber conteúdo AEM.
+* Um template de email multilíngue do Adobe Campaign configurado para receber conteúdo do AEM.

 ## Criação de novo conteúdo de e-mail no Adobe Experience Manager {#creating-email-content-aem}